epn-vespa/tutorials/misc/vespa-portal/vespa-portal.md

 * Use the "**Service categories**" menu to restrain display and searches to services pertaining to a science field.
 * Click on a service title to access detailed content (service mode) - its results can also be downloaded or sent to TOPCAT directly.
-* The cog wheel switches to **Custom mode**, where you provide the url and schema name of any EPN-TAP service (allows accessing unpublished services).
+* The cog wheel switches to **Custom mode**, where you provide the url and schema name of any EPN-TAP service.
+Such services do not to be declared in the registry (i.e., unpublished services are accessible).
-* Some EPN-TAP services are declared in the IVOA registry but not listed in the entry page of the VESPA portal — this is because they haven't passed a review yet.
+* Some EPN-TAP services are declared in the IVOA registry but not listed in the entry page of the VESPA portal — this is because they haven't passed a complete review yet.
 Those can be queried individually in Custom mode.

 ### Additional queries

 * **Results Compilation**: Below the list of services, an extra row groups the results from all services in a single table (with some limitation in result number).
 This table cannot be displayed in the portal but can be sent to TOPCAT, or downloaded as a VOTable.
-* **NASA keyword search**: The user's EPN-TAP query is converted to address the NASA PDS catalogue service (limited to dataset level).
+* **NASA keyword search**: The user's EPN-TAP query is converted to address the NASA PDS catalogue service, which is limited to the dataset level.
 The link provided in the portal leads to a NASA page listing results found in both NASA and ESA PDS archives.
 This page starts with a list of links grouped in various categories (agency, mission, instrument, etc).

 # Service Pages